dnzurs/cppSampleClass/README.md

 # Introduction

-This project includes the some classes that is coded by C ++ language.
+This project includes the sample classes, the design patterns and training codes that are coded by C ++ language.